hmbowlin/p8105_homework2_hmb2161/Homework-2.md

     ## 10  1947 Janu…      23      51     253      23      45     198 dem
     ## # … with 3,237 more rows, and 4 more variables: gop <dbl>, dem <dbl>,
     ## #   close <dbl>, rate <dbl>

+These data show various election results from months and years along with certain SNP500 close values and unemployment rates.
+The pols\_month\_data data show whether or not the governor, senators, representatives, and president were democratic or republican in that month and year from April 1947 to March 1988.
+The pols\_month\_data has 1644 rows and 11 columns.
+The snp\_data shows the month and year and the SNP close value of how the S\&P500 stock market index did from April 1950 to May 2015.
+The average closing point of the S\&P over the 65 years is 474.8887404.
+The snp\_data has 787 rows and 3 columns.The unemployment\_data dataset shows the unemployment rate for that month and year from January 1948 to December 2015.
+The average unemployment rate is NA.
+The unemployment\_data has 816 rows and 3columns.
+It’s important to note that all three of these datasets have different starting and ending months and years.The final combined dataset, fivethirtyeight\_data has 3247 rows and 13 columns.